-To prepare for the increased traffic on Amazon, a very important step to take is to ensure all of your listings are optimized for search and conversions — especially with holiday-related terms.
+To prepare for the increased traffic on Amazon, a critical step to take is to ensure all of your listings are optimized for search and conversions — especially for holiday-related terms.
 You want customers to find your listings, but you also want them to convert.

 Here’s what you can do to prepare your listings: